BelugaHaechi/US-International-Scientific-Keyboard/README.md

 Setting up this keyboard on your computer is very simple!
 > **Note:** Be logged in to an Administrator account on your computer.
 Configuring the keyboard will require Administrator permission.
 1. Download [the latest release](https://github.com/BelugaHaechi/US-International-Scientific-Keyboard/releases/latest) to any directory on your computer.
 	> **Note:** Releases are named as `KBDUSS` + major version number + minor version letter.
 We will use `KBDUSS**` to represent this below.
 This naming system is in conformity with system files in `C:\Windows\System32\KBD*.dll`.
 From version 1.6.0, you can also view the current version of the installed layout conveniently, just by checking the layout name on the taskbar.
 2. Open the folder, and run the program `setup.exe` in the folder.
 Do not alter or delete any other files in the folder.
 3. Follow the setup instructions that will pop up.
 At some point, you will be asked for Administrator permission; please allow to continue.
+	>**Note:** Security warnings from Windows Defender should appear, because the executable for this program does not have digital certification yet.
+The author promises that it is safe to continue excecution for this project (the option will appear when "More Info" is clicked), but in general **do not easily trust uncertified executables** as they could be potentially very harmful.
+Please make sure the excecutable you have obtained is from this repository.
 4. Now the keyboard is installed on your computer!
 The last step is to enable the layout in Settings.
 	- Open Settings on your computer.
 	- Navigate to `Time & language > Language & region > Keyboards` (this may differ slightly for various Windows versions).